 Feedback is one of the most important tools that we have as professionals.

 It improves performance and ensures we're successfully collaborating with others.
-But it can be a challenging task.
+But it can be challenging.

 One common method for delivering feedback is known as the positivity sandwich.
 This involves giving constructive criticism (the meat of the sandwich) between two pieces of positive feedback (the buns).
 Some people find this approach to be an effective way to deliver critical information, while others find it ineffective and disingenuous.